 Following the reintroduction of the scheme in December 2014, we considered a number of route options that had the potential to improve the A303 between Sparkford and Ilchester.

-These included historical and new route options, both to the north and south of the existing road and widening of the existing road.
-We assessed these route options in terms of improved traffic capacity, better journey reliability, road safety, economic growth opportunities, community access and environmental considerations.
-The assessment also took into account the affordability and practical constraints of the route options.
+We assessed these route options in terms of:

+- improved traffic capacity

+- better journey reliability

+- road safety

+- economic growth opportunities

+- community access

+- environmental considerations

+- affordability

+- meeting the scheme objectives

-To inform the route options development process we met with key stakeholders, including local authorities and environmental bodies.
-We wanted to understand and discuss local priorities, local development plans and technical and environmental constraints that create road improvement challenges.
+We have also met with key stakeholders and carried out various surveys to understand local priorities, local development plans and technical and environmental constraints that create road improvement challenges.